 During his decades-long career in art, Andy Warhol created pieces that have become icons in the imagination of generations.
 Who hasn’t seen the famous silkscreens of Marilyn Monroe?
 Or the iconic banana that appeared on the album “The Velvet Underground & Nico”?

 The “Prince of Pop Art” left an unquestionable legacy, influencing not only art, but also fashion, advertising and the international audiovisual industry.
-And now you can see his works up close, in the largest exhibition of the artist ever held in Brazil.
+And now, you can see his works up close, in the largest exhibition of the artist ever held in Brazil.

-Among iconic paintings and sculptures, large-scale installations, photographic collections, exclusive films and videos, there are many surprises in store for you!
+It includes iconic paintings and sculptures, large-scale installations, photographic collections, exclusive films and videos, there are many surprises in store for you!

 The Andy Warhol Museum, Pittsburgh; Founding Collection, Contribution The Andy Warhol Foundation for the Visual Arts, Inc.